Collaborative Learning via Prediction Consensus: Discussion and extensions

-In the context of decentralized learning, we leverage the collective knowledge of individual nodes to improve the accuracy of predictions with respect to global distribution.
-Our proposed trust update scheme, based on self-confidence, ensures the robustness of our approach against nodes with low-quality data and enables it to handle heterogeneity in terms of model architectures, thereby exhibiting important practical potential.
-Despite coming from a different perspective, our trust-based collaborative pseudo-labeling method may provide some inspiration in the semi-supervised learning community.
-Notably, our algorithm is intrinsically compatible with personalization, and different choices of unlabeled data could lead to a more personalized view.
+In the context of decentralized learning, we leverage the collective knowledge of individual nodes to improve the accuracy of predictions with respect to a target distribution.
+Our proposed trust update scheme, based on self-confidence, ensures robustness against nodes with low-quality data.
+By achieving consensus in the prediction space, our method effectively handles diverse model architectures within local clients, while maintaining a low communication overhead, thereby exhibiting important practical potential.
+Our trust-based collaborative pseudo-labeling method demonstrates a fruitful interplay between tools from semi-supervised learning and collective learning.
+Notably, our algorithm is intrinsically compatible with personalization, in terms of allowing some concept shift across clients.
 We leave this for future work.

+\paragraph*{Robustness.} We have designed our algorithm with the assumption that all agents communicate \emph{honestly}, meaning that no Byzantine workers \emph{intentionally} provide incorrect information.
+Nevertheless, our method exhibits some resilience against a common Byzantine attack, known as the label flip (referred to as "low-quality workers" in our paper).
+For instance, even with 2 out of 10 workers having 100\% flipped labels, our algorithm maintains good performance.
+If there are malicious workers deliberately providing incorrect information, the nodes may refuse to reach a consensus, instead of reaching a detrimental bad consensus, assuming a reasonable $\lambda$ is chosen.
+Consider the scenario in which a detrimental consensus is reached with malicious nodes involved; in this case, the consensus loss and local loss for regular nodes will not decrease in the same direction, making the consensus solution non-stationary.
+Notably, the "personal" component of our loss function adds an element of robustness against malicious nodes.

+\paragraph*{Privacy Concerns.} While previous works show that training data can be reconstructed from model parameters~\citep{haim2022reconstructing} or gradients~\citep{wang2023reconstructing}, our algorithm requires less privacy-sensitive information sharing, which is predictions on a shared dataset.
+While we are aware that model predictions can still leak private information on training data due to memorization~\cite{carlini2022privacy}, there is a trade-off between the gain from collaboration and the amount of information that users are willing to share.
+As the number of outer rounds increases, we observe a notable improvement in accuracy within the context of $\XSv$.
+However, this enhanced accuracy comes at the cost of disclosing more information, a relationship that is depicted in the right panel of Fig.~\ref{fig:num_outer_rounds_vs_acc}.
+An interesting extension would be to apply differential privacy~\cite{dwork06dp} to further guarantee privacy, as well as to design methods of privacy accounting, e.g.,~\cite{abadi16account} so each agent can maintain control over the local privacy leakage at any time.

 \paragraph*{Acknowledgements.}